 To the extent that a person's metacognitive threshold is above the 50ms firing rate of production rules, they will perceive any pattern within working memory to be relatively stable.
-Should a negative emotion appears to be consistent over the 50ms threshold, productions have sufficient time to match and fire a secondary negative emotion in response to the first.
+Should a negative emotion appear to be consistent over the 50ms threshold, productions have sufficient time to match and fire a secondary negative emotion in response to the first.
 Assuming the same conditions, the secondary negative emotion may be perceived and reacted to again, producing a tertiary negative emotion.
-As long as the metacognitive threshold remains, along with the illusion of affective consistency, production rules can fire automatically and the processes of emotional reactivity may repeat indefinitely.
+As long as the metacognitive threshold remains, along with the illusion of affective consistency, production rules may fire automatically, and emotional reactivity may repeat indefinitely.

-This explanation sheds light on a potential mechanism by which the continuous increase in aggregate negative emotions are experienced within many psychological disorders.
-Perseverative cycles of maladaptive emotions, one of the most common symptoms of mental illnesses, are associated with Cognitive Attentional Syndrome (CAS; Wells, 2009).
+This explanation sheds light on a potential mechanism that generates the continuous increase in negative emotions as experienced within many psychological disorders.
+Increasing and persistent cycles of maladaptive emotions are among the most common symptoms of mental illnesses and are associated with Cognitive Attentional Syndrome (CAS; Wells, 2009).
 A nearly universal phenomenon in cognitive disorders, CAS is a style of negative processing marked by fixed, negatively-biased attention which causes maladaptive emotions to be preserved and heightened, resulting in a continual state of emotional distress.

-While there is a lack of computational explanations for the mechanisms underlying this style of maladaptive processing, the timing of production rules can help to explain how negatively valanced emotions can be heightened through a process of positive feedback.
-Production rules also help explain the largely involuntary and unconscious nature of emotional reactions, underscoring the need for metacognitive training to develop productions that counteract these reactions.
+While there is a lack of computational explanations for the mechanisms underlying this style of maladaptive processing, the timing of production rules can help explain how negatively valenced emotions can be heightened through a process of positive feedback.
+Production rules also help explain the largely unconscious and involuntary nature of emotional reactions, underscoring the need for metacognitive training to develop productions that counteract them.